A look at the known ties between Trump associates and Russia | Taiwan News

-WASHINGTON (AP) — Attorney General Jeff Sessions talked with Russia's ambassador to the United States twice during the presidential campaign, leading to calls Thursday from both parties on Capitol Hill that Sessions recuse himself from an investigation into any ties between Moscow and President Donald Trump's 2016 campaign.
+WASHINGTON (AP) — Attorney General Jeff Sessions has recused himself from an investigation into any ties between Moscow and President Donald Trump's 2016 campaign after revelations that he talked with Russia's ambassador to the United States twice during the presidential campaign.
+Sessions had faced mounting pressure from both parties on Capitol Hill that he step aside or resign.

 A look at the known contacts between Trump associates and Russia: